We aspire to translate science into survival by developing new immunotherapies

 A legacy of scientific discovery

-Prof. Ugur Sahin, M.D., Prof. Özlem Türeci, M.D., and Prof. Christoph Huber co-founded BioNTech in 2008 to revolutionize immunotherapy with individualized cancer therapies.
-Throughout the decades of research, the pipeline expanded to four drug classes targeting cancer and infectious diseases.
+Prof. Ugur Sahin, M.D., Prof. Özlem Türeci, M.D., and Prof. Christoph Huber, M.D. co-founded BioNTech in 2008 to revolutionize immunotherapy with individualized cancer therapies.
+Throughout the decades of research, the pipeline expanded and now includes several platform technologies and candidates with synergistic potential, targeting cancer and infectious diseases.

 At BioNTech, we have been conducting fundamental research of mRNA technologies in the field of individualized cancer medicine for more than a decade.
-Some of our colleagues have been researching and developing mRNA-based vaccines for more than 25 years.
+Some of our colleagues, including our co-founders, have been researching and developing mRNA-based vaccines for more than 25 years.
 The key problem of mRNA was a missing genetic engineering process so that mRNA vaccines trigger a strong and precisely targeted response by the immune system after injection.

-These discoveries and variousclinical studies have resulted in a diversified toolbox from which we can choose depending on what we want to achieve.
+These discoveries and various clinical studies have resulted in a diversified toolbox from which we can choose depending on what we want to achieve.
 We can create investigational mRNA-based vaccines either to induce strong T cell responses in cancer patients (Sahin et al., Nature, 2020) or with the aim of suppressing autoimmunity (Krienke et al., Science, 2021).
-A thin slice from this diversified toolbox of discoveries and technological optimizations has been used for our COVID-19 vaccine.
+A small part of this diversified toolbox of discoveries and technological optimizations has been used for our COVID-19 vaccine.

 Taking on the world’s most pressing health challenges

 While BioNTech, together with its partner Pfizer, has led the global COVID-19 vaccine effort and made great strides in individualized cancer treatments, its story is just beginning.
-BioNTech’s portfolio contains more than 20 product candidates, 15 of which are being tested in clinical trials.
+BioNTech’s portfolio contains more than 25 product candidates in clinical trials.